lale-help/lale-help/README.md

 ### Reduce test complexity, increase test robustness

+* don't test more than one use case per file (for example: check the contents of a working group dashboard are correct separately from joining/leaving a group).
+Different use cases usually require different setup and steps, so the test file gets complex and hard to follow if several features are tested, which can cause bugs.

-* don't test more than one feature per file.
-Use an expressive filename related to the use case if possible, rather than "some_model_spec.rb".
+* use expressive filenames related to the use case if possible.
+So rather than `show_working_group_spec.rb` use `show_working_group_dashboard_spec.rb` and `join_and_leave_working_group_spec.rb`.

 * don't abstract and generalize test code/methods too agressively.
 It should always be easy to read and understand a test.